NorthcoteHS/10DPRO/2_codingFundamentals/modules/1_helloWorld/README.md

 | Silver | Uses `input` to ask for and print back the user's name |
 | Gold   | Comments and docstring |

-At the end of each day, submit a zip of your entire working directory (including this module) on MyNHS.
+Submit a zip of your final code on MyNH.